 These claims are handled differently from claims for MGIB without TA.
 For Top-up claims, you won’t need to check in with the school official who certifies VA benefits; Top-up is payable for any course for which TA is payable under DoD criteria.

-If you have previously applied for Chapters 30 or 33 of the GI Bill and weren’t denied benefits, simply submit your signed TA Authorization form to the VA Regional Processing Office shown below.
+- If you have previously applied for Chapter 30 of the GI Bill and weren’t denied benefits, simply submit your signed TA Authorization form to the VA Regional Processing Office shown below.

 P.O.
 Box 4616